 Once a settlement is reached and agreed upon, both parties sign a written agreement saying that they will not pursue the case anymore.
 Settlements are oftentimes the best course of action because they give both parties in the case control over the negotiations and the outcome of the settlement.
 There is no risk of losing the case in court or spending additional time and money on a formal lawsuit.

 Mediation is another option when it comes to determining the outcome of a case.
 It occurs when both parties involved in the case meet with a third party that is neutral and discuss the issues involved in the case.
 A mediator is trained to assist people in disputes and make sure that they come to a decision that is pleasing for both parties.
-In many ways, mediation is similar to a settlement, as it allows both parties to determine the result of the case without having to go to court, however, the assistance of a mediator can make communication easier than trying to negotiation without one.
+In many ways, mediation is similar to a settlement, as it allows both parties to determine the result of the case without having to go to court; however, the assistance of a mediator can make communication easier than trying to negotiate without one.

 A formal lawsuit, settlements, and mediation all have their pros and cons.
-To determine which is the best option in your child’s case, you can discuss your situation with a personal injury lawyer.
+To determine which is the best option in your case, you can discuss your situation with a personal injury lawyer.